KochyanLV/KochyanLV/README.md

 * Middle DS (January 2025 - February 2025)

 Tasks:
-- Built 3 versions of Risk-driven \& Profit-Loss (RPL) models for decision-making on consumer loans
+- Built several versions of risk-driven & profit-Loss (RPL) models for decision-making on consumer loans
-- Built several transactional neural networks (for transactions of length 800 and 5000) using custom Sberbank architectures:
+- Built several transactional neural networks using custom Sberbank architectures:
-  - SOTA multitask transformer model (NDA)
+  – SOTA multitask transformer model (NDA) — delivered a financial gain of about 10 billion rubles when added to the RPL model
-  - GRU x GigaChat model
+  – GRU x GigaChat model
-  - Linformer model
+  – Linformer model
-- Built Take-up model for credit cards (probability of taking a credit card on the proposed terms)
+- Built and calibrated take-up model that predicts the probability of taking a credit card on the proposed terms
-- Performed calibration and modeling of the migration matrix for various versions of RPL models
-- Wrote a library to automate calibration of RPL models, reducing the time from 2 days to 15 minutes
+- Wrote a library to automate the calibration of RPL models, reducing the calibration time from several days to 15 minutes
 - Carried out feature engineering of the credit portfolio
 - Performed ad-hoc analytics for developing models
-- Conducted several interviews for internship positions
+- Led and participated in technical interviews

 ### 🎓 Education
 * [ITMO AI Talent Hub](https://ai.itmo.ru/) (2025-2027)